 MBA classes are offered at three locations: Augsburg's Minneapolis campus, Thrivent Financial in downtown Minneapolis and Augsburg's Rochester campus.
-Cohorts begin three times per academic year: September, January, and May.
+Cohorts begin three times per academic year at Augsburg's Minneapolis campus: September, January, and May.
+In Rochester, cohorts begin in September and May.
+Thrivent cohorts begin in September based on student interest.